-It’s in the practice of doing that you get to your goals.
+It’s in the practice of doing that gets you to your goals.
 So why don’t people do the work?
-Why don’t they do what it takes in their personal and professional lives to reach their potential.
+Why don’t they do what it takes in their personal and professional lives to reach their potential?

 In a sense, they’re satisfied with the way things are.
 They’d like things to be better, as long as there isn’t much work involved.

 But all too often, people subconsciously throw up their hands as soon as they face the work that has to get done.

 Which leads me to weight training.

 From my experience and observation, when someone follows a well-designed weight training program, and makes progress month after month, they end up training their brain to see their goals with a new perspective.

 And when they take an hour, four times per week, to invest in their personal and professional success through following a periodized weight training program, the effects spill over into all areas of their lives.

 Weight training develops the following five mental, emotional, and physical traits, which help you succeed in almost every area of your life.

 1. Discipline – The Ability to Exercise Self-Control

 If you’re a “free spirit,” or someone who hates planning or being held any expectations, you probably hate this word.